 Regroup sub-sequences Wj based on their corresponding Zj and distribute each group to the corresponding HDP-HMM model (MZi).

 Train each HDP-HMM using the inference algorithm.
 Training each left-to-right HDP-HMM involves several sequences of data .
-Fortunately, since each left-to-right HDP-HMM has a start dummy state (the first state that does not emit) using multiple sequence in inference algorithm does not change the algorithm too much.
+Fortunately, since each left-to-right HDP-HMM has a start dummy state (the first state that does not emit) using multiple sequences in the inference algorithm does not change the algorithm.

-After all models are trained, we should re-estimate the Zi for all Xi.
+After all models are trained, reestimate the Zi for all Xi.
 This can be done using Viterbi algorithm or in a Bayesian framework.

 After several iterations and after convergence we can fix the topology of each model.